In-depth reviews

 LengthWidthHeightBoot volume (seats up)

 The Porsche Taycan is fast and exclusive, but that doesn’t mean it can't also be practical.
-While it’s not as good as full saloon rivals like the Tesla Model S, in the realm of four-door coupe GTs, it’s very good.
+While it’s not as good as full saloon rivals like the Tesla Model S, in the realm of four-door coupe GTs, it’s certainly roomy enough for most.

 Porsche Taycan interior space, storage & comfort